-Andrea Browning is a Senior Policy Advisor on WestEd’s Culturally Responsive Systems team.
+Andrea Browning is the Director of Student-Centered Learning with Culturally Responsive and Equitable Systems.
 She leads technical assistance, coaching, policy, and implementation support for state, district, and school leaders and practitioners.
 She specializes in social and emotional learning, student-centered and empowering education, personalized learning, and culturally responsive environments.

 Andrea is currently the Project Director for both the Equity Mindsets, Systems and Practices body of work for the Oregon Department of Education and the Portrait of a Learner project to create a student-centered learning vision for Lyon County School District in Nevada.
 She also serves as a content expert for the National Charter School Resource Center, the California Center for School Climate, and a joint effort with the Bill & Melinda Gates Foundation to study the intersection between social and emotional learning and math instruction.